-CYCLONE WARNING OF EVACUATION
+CYCLONE WARNING OF EVACUATION / EMERGENCY WARNING

-A cyclone warning is normally issued when there are indicators that winds above gale force are anticipated in the area within 24 hours.
+An Emergency Warning is normally issued when there are indicators that winds above gale force are anticipated in the area within 24 hours.

 Based on predicted wind speeds and storm surge heights, evacuation of the Service may be required.
 Emergency Services will provide advice on local radio/TV regarding safe routes and when to proceed with the evacuation.